sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 ### Birthday gift budget

-Birthday gifts should not exceed **$50 USD** _per teammate_ and per year.
+Birthday gifts will be coming from the individual's _team budget_ and should not exceed **$50 USD** _per teammate_ and per year.
 It is also advisable to spend the same amount for each person on your team when getting a gift for them to create fairness within the group.

-## Work anniversaries:
+## Work anniversaries

 Each manager is responsible for celebrating their teammates' yearly milestones and sending a gift according to the [gift amount policy](#gift-amount-policy-for-anniversaries) detailed below.
 Best practice is to leverage [Loop & Tie].
 Managers can easily access all teammate anniversaries by checking their Bamboo HR homepage.